Exxon's reserves jump 19 percent on growth in U.S. shale, UAE

 Exxon added another 800 million boe to its reserves from operations in the United Arab Emirates’s Upper Zakum field.

-In Guyana, where Exxon, Hess Corp and other partners have yet to pump oil, the company booked 3.2 billion boe of proved reserves.
+In Guyana, where Exxon, Hess Corp and other partners have yet to pump oil, the company said it and partners have found recoverable resources, including proved reserves and other resources, estimated to be 3.2 billion boe.

 In 2016, Exxon had cut its proved reserves by 3.3 billion boe, mostly due to writedowns in the value of its Canadian oil sands assets amid low oil prices.